001. INTRODUCTION: Election Officer Basics

 To be counted, either of these ballot types must then be inserted into a DS200 scanner.

 The ExpressVote is a ballot marking device.
 It marks and prints a ballot for the voter, who then inserts the printed ballot card into a DS200 to be scanned and counted.
-So it’s like a large pen!
+It’s like a large pen!

 The ExpressVote is ADA-compliant and offers voters multiple options, including displaying the ballot in multiple languages.
 The voter can use the touchscreen, audio cues, or the Braille directional pad to make vote selections.